 A shot of the sunset in Greece, with both the sun and its reflection in the water blowing out.
 I want to lower the highlights, and boost the shadows a bit.
 The transition from sky to sun should be smooth without lightness reversals or rings.
 The transition from water to reflection should have no color cast.
 The hills in the background should not show any halos.

-Capture One, Lightroom, and Silkypix show the smallest sun without artifacts.
-RawTherapee, Darktable, and ACDSee produce a smooth transition, but a bigger sun.
+Capture One, Lightroom, and DxO show the smallest sun without artifacts.
+RawTherapee, Darktable, ACDSee, Silkypix and Zoner produce a smooth transition, but a bigger sun.
 In Luminar, Exposure, Photo Ninja, and ON1 the sun is smaller, but has a distinct ring around it that looks wrong.
 In RawTherapee the sun is big and slightly ringed.
 Actually, Capture One and Silkypix also have a ring, but so faint that it wouldn't matter to me.

-The reflections in the water are artifact-free in Darktable, Lightroom, Exposure, and RawTherapee.
-The other developers show magenta artifacts to varying degrees.
-In terms of detail, Capture One, Lightroom, and Exposure recover a bit more wave details in the blown-out reflections.
+The reflections in the water are artifact-free in Darktable, Lightroom, Exposure, RawTherapee, and Zoner.
+The other developers show magenta artifacts to varying degrees, and DxO has some false-color pixels (their X-Trans support is still in beta).
+In terms of detail, Capture One, Lightroom, DxO, and Exposure recover a bit more wave details in the blown-out reflections.

 The hills in the background show distracting halos in Capture One, Lightroom, and Exposure.